apache/gravitino/docs/how-to-use-the-playground.md

 SELECT * FROM catalog_hive.product.employees WHERE department = 'Engineering';
 ```

+The demo is located in the `jupyter` folder, you can open the `gravitino-spark-trino-example.ipynb`
+demo via Jupyter Notebook by [http://localhost:18888](http://localhost:18888).

 ### Using Apache Iceberg REST service

-Suppose you want to migrate your business from Hive to Iceberg.
+If you want to migrate your business from Hive to Iceberg.
 Some tables will use Hive, and the other tables will use Iceberg.
-Gravitino provides an Iceberg REST catalog service.
-You can use Spark to access the REST catalog to write the table data.
+Gravitino provides an Iceberg REST catalog service, too.
+You can use Spark to access REST catalog to write the table data.
-Then, you can use Trino to read the data from the Hive table and join it with the Iceberg table.
+Then, you can use Trino to read the data from the Hive table joining the Iceberg table.

 `spark-defaults.conf` is as follows (It's already configured in the playground):